 Victoria’s water information will be improved by providing information on location of water take (e.g. pumps, bores, meters) in all surface and groundwater systems (requirement (ii)) online.

 The Victorian Government is committed to increasing water market transparency and information sharing that will improve the relevance and accessibility of information for the public and ensure water market information and systems continue to support effective markets.

 Action 1.2c, VIC 2.6 and VIC 2.7: Publicly report on compliance and enforcement actions by location annually

 Victoria reports annually on state-wide non-urban water compliance and enforcement activities.

-The report on non-urban water compliance and enforcement activities (PDF, 699.7 KB) in Northern Victoria was completed using a template provided by the Murray-Darling Basin Authority (MDBA) to improve consistency of reporting between the MDBA and Basin states.
+Victoria also reports annually on the non-urban water compliance and enforcement activities in Northern Victoria using a template provided by the Murray-Darling Basin Authority (MDBA) to improve consistency of reporting between the MDBA and Basin states.